secondsea/twitterfetchapp/readme.txt

 The file that is needed is the keys.php file.
-Please email me for the missing file. mary.theresa.cusack.gmail.com you put this file in the include directory. for Konica exercise you will recieve my keys. for anyone else unothorized I will omit them so you can insert your own
+Please email me for the missing file.

+for Konica exercise you will recieve my keys. for anyone else unothorized I will omit them so you can insert your own